uapi-group/specifications/specs/unified_kernel_image.md

 [systemd-stub](https://www.freedesktop.org/software/systemd/man/systemd-stub.html)
 provides the reference implementation of the stub.

-## File Format
+## UKI File Format
-The file format is PE/COFF (Portable Executable / Common Object File Format).
+The file format for UKIs is PE/COFF (Portable Executable / Common Object File Format).
 This is a well-known industry-standard file format, used for example in UEFI environments, and UKIs follow the standard, so exact details will not be repeated here.

 UKIs are a PE/COFF file with various resources, listed below, stored in PE sections.
 In principle this file can be created with a relatively simple `objcopy` invocation, but the recommended way is to use a helper program ([`ukify`](https://www.freedesktop.org/software/systemd/man/ukify.html)), which takes care of appropriate alignment and facilitates signing for SecureBoot.

+UKIs are UEFI applications images, and hence should initialize the `Subsystem` field of the *optional* PE header to 0x0A (i.e. `IMAGE_SUBSYSTEM_EFI_APPLICATION`).

 ## UKI Components
 UKIs consist of the following resources: